 - Leader sends

-AppendEntriesto all followers (the blue circles — these double as heartbeats when empty) - Once a majority of servers acknowledge, the entry is committed
+AppendEntriesto all followers in the same heartbeat round (the blue circles — these double as heartbeats when empty) - Once a majority of servers acknowledge, the entry is committed — the log panel shows it turn from hollow to filled

 This majority requirement is the key safety property: a committed entry must be on enough servers that any future leader will have it in their log.
 Raft's Leader Completeness guarantee means a new leader is only elected if its log is at least as up-to-date as any majority — so committed entries are never lost.